VILLASframework/documentation/docs/node/guides/lab10.md

 **Note:** We recommend the usage of the daemon for all real-time critical HIL simulations

 The invocation of the daemon is pretty simple.
-Just pass the path to the configuration file as a paramteter:
+Just pass the path to the configuration file as a parameter:

 ```bash
 villas node lab10_path_uni.conf